brand-clear/dimensional-edas/README.md

 # dimensional-reporting

-Contains a data analysis library for interpreting final inspection data.
+A dimensional analysis of final inspection data.